MirageNet/Mirage/doc/docs/guides/bit-packing/zig-zag-encode.md

 }
 ```

-`Range = 200` so bit count is 8, causing real range to be -128 to 127
+`Range = 200` so bit count is 8, causing the real range to be -128 to 127

 `modifier = 57` will serialize to `0111_0010`